 “Failing to Meet Expectations in Iraq: A Review of the Original U.S. Post-War Strategy,” The Middle East Review of International Affairs, vol. 8, no. 1 (March 2004): 52-68.

 “Post-War Reconstruction of Iraq’s Livestock Industry,” in Proceedings of the Ontario Veterinary Medical Association Conference (Ottawa: February 2004), pp. 301-06.

 “Society-Building in Bosnia: A Critique of Post-Dayton Peacebuilding Efforts,” The Seton Hall Journal of Diplomacy and International Relations vol. 4, no. 2 (Summer/Fall 2003): 59-74.

 “Resolving the Bosnian Conflict: European Solutions,” The Fletcher Forum of World Affairs, vol. 27, no. 1 (Winter/Spring 2003): 147-164.

 “Fostering a Self-Sustaining Peace in Bosnia & Herzegovina: An Alternative Strategy,” Politica Externă: A Journal of Comparative Politics and International Relations, vol. 3, no. 7-8 (Winter 2000): 135-151.

-2. I closely analyzed the foreign policy of President George W. Bush’s administration.
-In one my papers, I compared the administration’s invasion of Iraq to American foreign policy to the Caribbean in the late 1800s and early 1900s.
+Second, I closely analyzed the foreign policy of President George W. Bush’s administration.
+In one of my papers, I compared the administration’s invasion of Iraq to American foreign policy to the Caribbean in the late 1800s and early 1900s.